norok2/italiclas/README.md

 No specific monitoring solution is in place yet beyond extensive logging.

 ## Development
-A number of commands are in place for smoother development:
+A number of features are in place for a simplified development:
-  - pre-commit hooks for code quality
+  - pre-commit hooks for automatic quality assurance code quality
   - Makefile rules for automatic quality assurance:
     ```shell
     make fix  # Fix anything that can be fixed automatically e.g. formatting